kikookraft/HapticPatPat/README.md

 ## What is this project?
 This project (like the Patstrap project) is an open project that allows you to add haptic head pat feedpack for VR players in VRChat.
 Here is how the project works:
-- Someone head pat you, thaks to contact on your avatar, send a OSC message to the python server.
+- Someone pat you on the head and thanks to contact on your avatar it send a OSC message to the python server.
 - The python server reiceve the OSC message and send a bluetooth message to the ESP32.
 - The ESP32 receive the bluetooth message and activate the motors based on the message (head pat left, right or both).